 The Sheriff's Office and the District Attorney's Office will each be assigned a T-card solely for extradition travel (i.e., separate from the T-card assigned for all other travel).
 This T-card should only be used to secure pre-payment eligible items (transportation and lodging) for extradition travel.
 Extradition Travelers must adhere to the federal per diem allowance rates for lodging, meals and incidental expenses found here (www.gsa.gov).
 When requesting travel allowance or per diem, a joint payment voucher must be executed by both the Sheriff's and District Attorney's Offices and submitted to Accounts Payable in the Finance Department for processing.
-Accounts Payable in the Finance Department shall notify the Treasury/Cash Management Division of any forthcoming cash advance requests.
+Accounts Payable in the Finance Department for any forthcoming cash advance requests.
 Traveler will be contacted by the Finance Department when a cash advance is available for retrieval.
 The signature of each Traveler or the DTC is required for the release of funds.